sharifrahim/jwt-client/README.md

 # JWT Client

-This project demonstrates a simple Spring Boot application that obtains OAuth tokens from an external provider and uses them to call other services.
+This project demonstrates a simple Spring Boot application that obtains JWT Auth tokens from an external provider and uses them to call other services.
 Tokens are cached in Redis and refreshed automatically when needed.

 ## How it works